-- 1. An application for the amendment or cancellation in whole or in part of a general plan must, in addition to the documentation referred to in section 90(2), be accompanied by - (a) copies of the relevant sheet of the general plan which may be reduced copies of the original; - (b) copies of a plan of the township showing the posed alteration or amendment or, if partial cancellation is applied for, the portion of the plan cancelled; - (c) copy of the title deed which is registered in the Deeds Office at the time when the application is submitted of the land affected by the alteration, amendment or total or partial cancellation; - (d) if the land is encumbered by a bond, the bondholder's consent; - 3.
-The motivation contemplated in section 90(2)(d) must state the reasons for the posed alteration or amendment. - 4. and any other document that will be required by the municipality
+- 1. An application for the amendment or cancellation in whole or in part of a general plan must, in addition to the documentation referred to in section 90(2), be accompanied by - (a) copies of the relevant sheet of the general plan which may be reduced copies of the original; - (b) copies of a plan of the township showing the posed alteration or amendment or, if partial cancellation is applied for, the portion of the plan cancelled; - (c) copy of the title deed which is registered in the Deeds Office at the time when the application is submitted of the land affected by the alteration, amendment or total or partial cancellation; - (d) if the land is encumbered by a bond, the bondholder's consent; - 2.
+The motivation contemplated in section 90(2)(d) must state the reasons for the posed alteration or amendment.

-SCHEDULE 10 DOCUMENTS REQUIRED FOR AN APPLICATION FOR THE SUBDIVISION OF ANY LAND
+SCHEDULE 10 ADDITIONAL DOCUMENTS REQUIRED FOR AN APPLICATION FOR THE SUBDIVISION OF ANY LAND